 Connecting to Wi-Fi on-the-go is an automatic process for a lot of people out there.
 You do it as you’re standing in line at the coffee shop, as you’re picking up groceries for dinner, or as you’re waiting for the dentist to see you.
 It’s normal, and typically, no one thinks twice about it.
-However, there is such a thing as a fake Wi-Fi hotspot, and these connections are controlled maliciously.
-If you connect to this illegitimate Wi-Fi, you stand the risk of being hacked or infected with some form of malware.
+However, cybercriminals know that this is something we all do without a second thought, and they use that information to their advantage.
+They create fake Wi-Fi hotspots that look just as harmless as your home internet connection.
+If you connect to this illegitimate Wi-Fi, one wrong click and you run the risk of being hacked or infected with some form of malware.
 Because of this, you should do your best to avoid accessing personal data when you’re connected to public Wi-Fi.
 Keep purchases, payments, and private communication out of the mix.

 We all know we’re supposed to create really amazing, super-strong, totally long and incredible passwords.
 How many times has someone told you this before?
 It’s a reoccurring theme on the do’s and don’ts of online security.
 However, one “do” that people tend to overlook is switching out and updating these passwords on a consistent basis.
-This “do” you should definitely “do.”
+This is one “do” that you can’t afford to avoid.
 A password should be updated every few months or so – sort of like your toothbrush.
 Practicing good password hygiene will keep your accounts fresh and hackers on their toes.

 While a good, strong password is a great place to start, there are things you can do to make your good, strong password even better – like implementing 2-factor authentication.
 When you implement 2-factor authentication, you will be required to authenticate your credentials with two separate factors.
 This could be your password and a code sent to your phone.
-It could be your password and a security question.
-Or it could be a pin code and your fingerprint.
+It could be your password and a security question, or it could be a pin code and your fingerprint.
+There are even authenticator aps now that randomly generate authentication codes on the aps stored on your physical device, preventing a hacker from being able to send an authentication code to themselves.
 Usually, people like to describe this as “something you know” and “something you have”, but that doesn’t always have to be the case.
 Either way, this second factor doubles the security of your online account.